In 2017, the ROGO coalition developed a tripartite model of reading well at age 11, named the ROGO Index.

 The model asserts that a good reader has strong cognitive skills (including phonics and decoding), affective processes (including high levels of reading enjoyment) and reading behaviours (including reading outside school on a daily basis).

 About Read On.
 Get On.

-The campaign aims to get all children reading well by the age of 11 and to have all children achieving good levels of language, early literacy and reading development by the age of five.
+The campaign aims to get all children in England reading well by the age of 11 and to have all children achieving good levels of language, early literacy and reading development by the age of five.